8 things you need to know about VoIP

 1- It’s scalable.

-The simplicity of installing additional services and users makes VoIP an ideal candidate for companies looking for the flexibility to scale up or scale down their telephone network.
-Perfect for companies that are looking for an adaptive solution that actively supports their individual growth initiatives.
+The simplicity of installing additional services and users makes VoIP an ideal candidate for companies who seek the flexibility required to scale up or scale down their telephone network.
+This solution is ideal for companies who are looking for an adaptive solution that actively supports their individual growth initiatives.

 2- Integration’s simple.

-Setting up and installing a VoIP solution is incredibly easy, especially with the support of a dedicated communications provider.
+Setting up and installing a VoIP solution is incredibly easy.
+Particularly with the support of a dedicated communications provider.
 By evaluating the required bandwidth and network capacity, your provider will recommend and install the best equipment to support your individual business requirements.

 3- Quality’s not an issue.

-Back when internet connections were unreliable VoIP struggled to compare with ISDN in terms of quality.
-Now, with superfast broadband and QoS commonplace, businesses can enjoy crisp, clear VoIP along with the added security of auto call forwarding and voicemail to e-mail.
+Back when internet connections were unreliable, VoIP struggled to compare with ISDN in terms of quality.
+However now, with superfast broadband and QoS commonplace, businesses can enjoy crisp, clear VoIP along with the added security of auto call forwarding and voicemail to e-mail.

 4- Cost savings all round.